morpheuslord/Nmap-API/README.md

 # Nmap API

 Uses python3.10, Debian, python-Nmap, and flask framework to create a Nmap API that can do scans with a good speed online and is easy to deploy.
+The API also includes GPT3 functionality for AI generated reports.

-This is a implementation for our college PCL project which is still under development and constantly updating.
+This is an implementation for our college PCL project which is still under development and constantly updating.

 ## API Reference